 |Died||January 5, 1981 (age 82) |

-Rev. Willard S. Smith, a Baptist clergyman, was a member of Magiclub, American Society of Psychical Research, Magic Circle of London and served as the first National Chaplain of the S.A.M. when the position was created in 1943.
+Rev. Willard S. Smith (1898-1981), a Baptist clergyman, was a member of Magiclub, American Society of Psychical Research, Magic Circle of London and served as the first National Chaplain of the S.A.M. when the position was created in 1943.

 He started doing magic in 1911, and gave his first public show in 1916.
 Attended Andover-Newton Theological School in 1936.
 Became a specialist in Rag pictures, wrote the column "Meaderings" for the Linking Ring and contributed to many other magic magazines.

-Smith was a veteran of both World War I, where he recieved the Purple Heart, and II (as a chaplain).
+Smith was a veteran of both World War I, where he received the Purple Heart, and II (as a chaplain).

 He had a large collections of autographed photographs of magicians.

 - The Magic of Willard S. Smith (1981)